 With this feature, you can create service connections right in the build/release definition without navigating to the Services tab.
-This will be auto-enabled for all extensions which are defined declaratively, such as Docker, Jenkins, VMWare, and SCVMM.
+This is auto-enabled for all extensions that are defined declaratively, such as Docker, Jenkins, VMWare, and SCVMM.

 Link build artifacts from another team project

 Until now, release definitions could only link artifact sources from the current project.
 Now, you can link build artifacts (Figure 40) from another project as well.
 While linking an artifact, the project drop down will list all the projects in the account.

 Prior to this release, the Azure resource group task could not validate the ARM template syntax, or it would be accepted without actually deploying the resources.
 This enhancement allows a new deployment mode called Validation Only, where you can find problems with the template authoring before creating actual Azure resources.

 Another enhancement to the Azure resource group task is to allow either incremental, or complete deployments (Figure 41).
 Previously, the task deployed the ARM templates using the Incremental mode.
 However, it did not modify resources that existed in the resource group not specified in the template.
 Complete mode deletes resources that are not in your template.
 The default is incremental mode.

 The new Azure CLI task (Figure 42) supports running Azure CLI commands on cross platform agents like Windows, Linux, and Mac.
 The task supports both Classic and ARM subscriptions.
 It supports two modes of providing the script, one as a linked artifact and another as an inline script.